Windows CMD Commands: Mastering the Command Prompt

 The cls command clears the text in a command prompt window and returns a blank surface.
 Use the command to clear the screen contents.

-Note that the previous contents and output do not return to the screen.
+Note that the previous contents and output cannot be restored.

 11. cmd Command